Republican proposal for exceptions to near-complete abortion ban shut down within hours

 While Vos had previously said he supported requiring victims of sexual assault to file a police report before they could qualify for an abortion under the exceptions, the bill unveiled Wednesday does not include such a requirement.

-Democrats have sought to use the current abortion ban to galvanize Wisconsinites ahead of the state Supreme Court election, a race that liberals who support candidate Janet Protasiewicz say offers them the most immediate opportunity to overturn the ban.
+Democrats have sought to use the current abortion ban to galvanize Wisconsinites ahead of the state Supreme Court election, a race that liberals who support candidate Janet Protasiewicz say offers them the most immediate opportunity to overturn the ban since it offers liberals a chance to win a majority on the seven-member court.
 Anti-abortion groups back conservative candidate Dan Kelly.
 The election is April 4.

 Vos said the Legislature is unlikely to vote on the bill until after the election.
 He said he hopes Kelly wins the election so the Supreme Court doesn’t take up legislative decisions.

-Republicans also on Wednesday announced they are reintroducing a bill to allow pharmacists to dispense birth control.
-The measure passed the Assembly last session, but died in the Senate.
+Republicans also on Wednesday announced they are reintroducing a bill to allow pharmacists to prescribe birth control pills.
+The measure passed the Assembly last session but died in the Senate.

 Bill sponsor Rep. Joel Kitchens said the measure is intended to prevent unwanted pregnancies and abortions.